 Employable Me, the Award-Winning AMI-Original Series,

-from Thomas Howe Associates (THA)
+from Thomas Howe Associates (THA) Launches Season 4

+Employable Me is produced by THA in partnership with AMI and TVO, and is licensed by all3media international.
 Support and funding are generously provided by Accessible Media Inc., TVO, Rogers Cable Network Fund, Canadian Media Fund, Ontario Creates (OFTTC) and The Canadian Film or Video Production Tax Credit.

 AMI-tv is the world’s first television network to broadcast all programs with open format described video for individuals who are blind or partially sighted and is broadcast daily into more than eight million Canadian homes as part of the basic digital cable package with most service providers.
 AMI-tv is committed to broadcasting a variety of content with a focus on accessibility and inclusion.

 AMI is a not-for-profit media company that entertains, informs and empowers Canadians who are blind or partially sighted.
 Operating three broadcast services, AMI-tv and AMI-audio in English and AMI-télé in French, AMI’s vision is to establish and support a voice for Canadians with disabilities, representing their interests, concerns and values through accessible media, reflection and portrayal.
 To learn more visit AMI.ca and AMItele.ca.